nxnw/craft-recurring-dates/README.md

 ####Properties available for output for Multiple Dates Query
 * `date` - Array containing all the date info for the recurring date
+  * `id` - Id of the date, used to query the correct date in a sequence
   * `elementId` - Id of the Craft entry associated with this date
   * `start` - A string containing the start date
   * `end` - A string containing the end date, if set